rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 * `Timestamp` follows `ISO-8601`.
 If it is not in correct format, call will be dropped.
   {% endhint %}

-### Track

-Track allows you to send custom events to Ometria.
-Ecommerce Events are also supported.
-For RudderStack ecommerce events, events are sent using the Ometria Order Object.

 ### Ometria Custom Event

 The following table includes all the fields in `track` call for `custom_events` with their relative mapping to the Ometria fields: